-Unique Identifier Planned Activity Name 20164AL405D5 Traffic Safety Resource Prosecutor (North and South)
+Unique Identifier Planned Activity Name NH21405D-015/NH21405E-001 Traffic Safety Resource Prosecutor (North and South) NH21405D-021 National Center DWI Courts Foundational Training

-Planned Activity: Traffic Safety Resource Prosecutor (North and South)Planned activity number:20164AL405D5
+Planned Activity: Traffic Safety Resource Prosecutor (North and South) Planned activity number: NH21405D-015/NH32505E-001

-The TSRPs work with the State Attorneys (and their deputies) and Assistant Attorneys General in every Vermont county in the prosecution of impaired driving cases, which may pose exceptional challenges that affect prosecution on a statewide level, or which could influence the creation of new law.
+The TSRPs work with the State Attorneys, their deputies, and Assistant Attorneys General in every Vermont county in the prosecution of impaired driving cases, which may pose exceptional challenges that affect prosecution on a statewide level, or which could influence the creation of new law.
 Additionally, the TSRPs handle the prosecution of fatal crash cases.

 The TSRPs are fully engaged with the state's DRE program, assisting and instructing at the Vermont sponsored DRE school, and participate extensively in the screening process for new DRE school candidates.
-The TSRPs also strive to promote awareness of the DECP protocol to deputy prosecutors working impaired driving cases in their counties and routinely assist or lead prosecution in drugged driving cases across the state.
+The TSRPs also strive to promote awareness of the DECP protocol to deputy prosecutors on working impaired driving cases in their counties and routinely assist or lead prosecution in drugged driving cases across the state.

-TSRPs strive to provide training to prosecutors throughout the year on topics such as horizontal gaze nystagmus evidence and investigation and prosecution of drugged driving cases.
-The TSRPs also routinely work to provide training to law enforcement on areas such as investigation of impaired driving cases, impaired driving laws, search and seizure, and testimony.
+TSRPs strive to provide training to prosecutors throughout the year on topics such as horizontal gaze nystagmus, evidence and investigation, and prosecution of drugged driving cases.
+The TSRPs also routinely work to provide training to law enforcement on areas such as investigation of impaired driving cases, impaired driving laws, search and seizure, evidence collection and preservation, and testimony.
 In addition, TSRPs work to bring nationally recognized trainers to Vermont to provide training on various areas of investigation and prosecution of impaired driving and fatal crashes.

-TSRPs are working with the regional judicial liaison to create and provide an appropriate judicial training specifically on the area of drugged driving.
-TSRPs are engaged in the community, providing educative presentations to high school and local community groups on impaired driving.
+TSRPs are working with the regional judicial liaison to create and provide an appropriate judicial training, specifically on the area of drugged driving.
+TSRPs are engaged in the community, providing educational presentations to high schools and local community groups on impaired driving.

-The TSRPs litigate nearly all Vermont appeals before the Supreme Court that involve driving while impaired, gross negligent operation, and negligent operation.
+The TSRPs litigate the majority of Vermont appeals before the Supreme Court that involve driving while impaired, gross negligent operation, and negligent operation.
 In addition, the TSRPs provide an advisory role to interagency workgroups and serve as the primary contact between prosecutors and the legislature on matters relating to highway safety.

-Efforts related to this year's legislative session include informing legislators about the current lack of statutory authority permitting police to test oral fluid for the presence of drugs, and the need to maintain predicate DUI offenses.

-The TSRPs worked closely with the Vermont Forensic Laboratory (VFL) staff during FFY 2019 and will continue to work with them in 2020 on issues relating to impaired driving specimen testing and matters relating to the DataMaster program.
-In FFY 2019, VFL began testing evidentiality blood samples in drugged driving cases; TSRPs have and will continue to work closely with VFL on all matters relating to this.
+Efforts related to this year's legislative session include informing legislators of a proposed bill for an aggravated and/or enhanced DUI charge for having a child in the vehicle while impaired and/or having a BAC of .16% higher.
+In addition, TSRPs worked in conjunction with the Vermont Forensic Lab (VFL) and law enforcement agencies to provide information to the governor in response to a proposed bill to reduce the pro se amount from .08% to .05%.
+The TSRPs worked closely with the VFL staff during FFY2020 and will continue to work with them in 2021 on issues relating to impaired driving specimen testing and matters relating to the DataMaster program.
+In FFY 2019, VFL began testing evidentiary blood samples in drugged driving cases; TSRPs have and will continue to work closely with VFL on all matters relating to this.
+Additionally, TSRPs work with VFL to facilitate mock trials, which provide the opportunity for trial preparation training for both prosecutors and chemists.

-TSRPs are also aiming to work more with the state Crash Reconstruction Team in order to put forward the best possible evidence in fatal and serious injury crash cases.
+TSRPs will continue to work with the state Crash Reconstruction Team in order to put forward the best possible evidence in fatal and serious injury crash cases.